 In true San Francisco fashion, choreographer Brenda Way brought her fledgling dance company from Oberlin College in Ohio to San Francisco on a yellow school bus in 1976.
 Since then, ODC/Dance has been at the leading edge of postmodern dance in the city and beyond, collaborating with artists from different mediums to create interdisciplinary works that are thought-provoking, stirring, and unlike anything you’ve ever seen.

 Robert Moses’ Kin

-There are so many more boundary-breaking dance companies to check out in San Francisco, including Joe Goode Performance Group, PUSH Dance Company and Deborah Slater Dance Theater, a multimedia dance company which celebrates the “art of human motion” through inventive, acrobatic dance.
+There are so many more boundary-breaking dance companies to check out in San Francisco, including Joe Goode Performance Group, PUSH Dance Company, and Deborah Slater Dance Theater, a multimedia dance company that celebrates the “art of human motion” through inventive, acrobatic dance.

 San Francisco has long been known as America’s capital of LGBTQ culture, and our dance scene is no exception.

 Recognized as one of the first openly transgender choreographers in the U.S., Sean Dorsey brings a wholly original perspective to the city’s dance scene with Sean Dorsey Dance.
 Powerful yet vulnerable, Dorsey’s works focus on issues of masculinity and gender identity.
 Dorsey is also a founder of Fresh Meat Productions, an incubator for multidisciplinary transgender arts programs.

 You'll want to experience the raw performances by STEAMROLLER Dance Company presenting queer dance works confronting HIV/AIDS among marginalized communities.

 Throughout the year, numerous festivals and events showcase San Francisco’s brightest dance stars and invite the public to get on their feet.